AlynxZhou/hexo-theme-aria/README.md

 	11. Website start year:

-		Set `since` to your start year，if blank or the same as current year, it will only show current year, else it will show `current - start`.
+		Set `since` to your start year，if blank or the same as current year, it will only show current year, else it will show `start - current`.

 	12. Searching Settings: